-- Before performing any service, unplug the range or disconnect the power supply at the household distribution panel by removing the fuse or switching off the circuit breaker. - Do not leave children alone-children should not be left alone or unattended in an area where an appliance is in use.
-They should never be allowed to climb, sit or stand on any part of the appliance. - Do not store items of interest to children above a range or on the backguard of a range-children climbing on the range to reach items could be seriously injured. - Use only dry pot holders-moist or damp pot holders on hot surfaces may result in burns from steam.
-Do not let pot holders touch hot surface units or heating elements.
-Do not use a towel or other bulky cloth in place of pot holders. - Never use your appliance for warming or heating the room. - Do not touch the surface units, the heating elements or the interior surface of the oven.
+- Do not leave children alone or unattended in an area where an appliance is in use.
+They should never be allowed to climb, sit or stand on any part of the appliance. - ACAUTION Do not store items of interest to children in cabinets above an oven - children climbing on the oven to reach items could be seriously injured. - Never block the vents (air openings) of the range.
+They provide the air inlets and outlets that are necessary for the range to operate properly with correct combustion.
+Air openings are located at the rear of the cooktop, at the top and bottom of the oven door, and at the bottom of the range under the warming drawer, lower oven drawer or kick panel. - Use only dry pot holders-moist or damp pot holders on hot surfaces may result in burns from steam.
+Do not let pot holders touch surface burners, burner grate, or oven heating element.
+Do not use a towel or other bulky cloth in place of pot holders. - Do not touch the heating elements or the interior surface of the oven.
 These surfaces may be hot enough to burn even though they are dark in color.
-During and after use, do not touch, or let clothing or other flammable materials contact

-- the surface units, areas nearby the surface units or any interior area of the oven; allow sufficient time for cooling first.
+During and after use, do not touch, or let clothing or other flammable materials contact any interior area of the oven; allow sufficient time for cooling first.
 Other surfaces of the appliance may become hot enough to cause burns.
-Potentially hot surfaces include the cooktop, areas facing the cooktop, oven vent opening, surfaces near the opening and crevices around the oven door. - Do not heat unopened food containers.
-Pressure could build up and the container could burst, causing an injury. - Do not use any type of foil or liner to cover the oven bottom or anywhere in the oven, except as described in this manual.
-Oven liners can trap heat or melt, resulting in damage to the product and risk of shock, smoke or fire. - Avoid scratching or impacting glass doors, cook tops or control panels.
-Doing so may lead to glass breakage.
-Do not cook on a product with broken glass.
-Shock, fire or cuts may occur. - Cook meat and poultry thoroughly-meat to at least an internal temperature of 160°F and poultry to at least an internal temperature of 180°F. Cooking to these temperatures usually protects against foodborne illness.
+Potentially hot surfaces include the burners, grates, oven vent opening, surfaces near the opening, and crevices around the oven door. - Do not heat unopened food containers.
+Pressure could build up and the container could burst, causing an injury. - Cook food thoroughly to help protect against foodborne illness.
+Minimum safe food temperature recommendations can be found at IsItDoneYet.gov and fsis.usda.gov.
+Use a food thermometer to take food temperatures and check several locations. - Do not allow anyone to climb, stand or hang on the oven door, drawer or cooktop.
+They could damage the range or tip it over causing severe injury or death.